-Peripheral neuropathy is becoming a more common side effect of chemotherapy.
-In our practice at the cancer center in Washington County VT, we are seeing this specific symptom more frequently than others.
+Peripheral neuropathy is a common side effect of chemotherapy.
 This is when there is numbness and tingling at the hands and/or feet.
-By increasing circulation to these areas, acupuncture can help heal the nerves more quickly and recover normal sensation to our cancer patients in northern Vermont.
+By increasing circulation to these areas, acupuncture can help heal the nerves more quickly and recover normal sensation for our cancer patients in Chittenden and Washington counties, Vermont.

 What is neuropathy?